It goes without saying that it’s the good things that we fail to do, and the bad things that we keep on doing, that ultimately hurt us.

 Smoking brings about a variety of cancers.
 It has been established to cause cancer to the lung, mouth, larynx, throat, esophagus, bladder, stomach, pancreas, and cervix.
 It is even linked to acute myeloid leukemia.

 This toxic habit also triggers asthma, cataracts, chronic obstructive pulmonary disease like emphysema and bronchitis, stroke, heart disease, aortic aneurysm or a balloon-like swelling in a chest artery, and even seemingly unconnected conditions like hip fractures.
 And if these aren’t scary enough, smokers who are already ill are at greater risk of succumbing to airway infections like pneumonia, a condition which a normal healthy person would be able to easily recuperate from.
+On the other hand, considering alternatives like CBD to help sleep can be a healthier choice for those looking to improve their well-being.

 We acknowledge that once you start the habit, it can somewhat be challenging to stop.
 Which is why it might be helpful to always keep in mind the above mentioned dangers that smoking poses.
 Having a buddy to constantly remind you to ditch the habit is also a great idea.